9 stress relief tips

 5. Prioritize good sleep

 Sleep troubles are common in IBD, which can then lead to fatigue—a chief stressor among patients.
 “If you’re feeling fatigued, it can certainly give you less energy to take care of your health and the day-to-day things that we all deal with,” says Dr. Riehl.

 To sleep better, keep your room quiet, cool and dim before turning in.
 Stick to a consistent bedtime and wake-up time.
-Nix caffeine, screens and big meals in the hours before bed.
-See your provider, too, who can adjust your meds and find you a sleep specialist.
+Nix caffeine, screens, and big meals in the hours before bed.
+If you’re having trouble sleeping, talk to your healthcare provider.

 Many patients find certain practices help reduce stress, such as meditation, guided imagery, soothing recordings or progressive muscle relaxation.
 Others are more successful with deep breathing exercises.
 Slowly inhaling, holding your breath and exhaling can ease muscle tension, lower blood pressure and sharpen your focus, among other benefits.
 Ask your provider about options.
 It may not be the first thing you try—or even second or third—but it’s important to keep trying until you find the right technique for you.

 8. Know when stress is something more serious

 Anxiety and depression are common in IBD patients.
 If you’re avoiding people and favorite activities, are preoccupied with worrisome thoughts or feel hopeless about the future, see a behavioral health professional.
 They can start medication and other treatments, like cognitive behavioral therapy [CBT], which helps address negative thought patterns and is proven to help many with IBD.
 “CBT is very commonly used in gastrointestinal (GI) psychology and we really tailor it to GI-specific anxieties,” says Dr. Riehl.